Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Point mass lens

-from the minimum frequency of the detector $f_{\rm min}$ to the maximum one $f_{\rm max}$, where $S_n(f)$ is the one-sided noise power spectral density of the detector.
 The relative SNR increase due to lensing can then be written as the ratio between the lensed and unlensed SNRs:

-We will primarily consider gravitational waves from binary black hole coalescence since they are the most massive, the furthest away from the detector, and thus the most likely to be lensed.
-The typical waveform starts as a binary inspiral, which has an amplitude proportional to $f^{-7/6}$ until the merger frequency which is inversely proportional to the total mass of the binary \cite{cutler94}.
+We will primarily consider gravitational waves from binary black hole coalescence since they are the most massive and the furthest away from the detector, and thus the most likely to be lensed.

 We consider gravitational wave strain amplitudes obtained with LVK's IMRPhenomD waveform \citep{Husa-16, Khan-16} that go through the standard inspiral, merger and ringdown phases.
 The effect of lensing on the SNR increase is demonstrated in Fig.~\ref{fig:snr-transition}.